 First, check your flight with our free claim calculator and find out if your flight is covered and how much compensation you can claim!

 If you choose to submit your claim with Flight-Delayed, we’ll ensure that you go through the process as swiftly and smoothly as possible, all while ensuring that you won’t be fobbed off by the airline.
 If court action is needed, we’ll determine which is the easiest path for you to be awarded compensation and one of our solicitors, we cover more than 8 different European countries, will proceed to sue the airline.
-We provide our service under a no win, no fee agreement, that means that we’ll take on all the risk and you’ll only have to pay our 25% win-fee only if our actions lead to a successful outcome.
+We provide our service under a no win, no fee agreement — that means that we’ll take on all the risk and you’ll only have to pay our win fee if our actions lead to a successful outcome.
 In other words, once you’ve gotten paid by the airline.